Classical Music

 Utah Opera closes out its season with a rather unique and unusual staging of Puccini’s Madame Butterfly.
 The brainchild of stage director Matthew Ozawa, it sets the opera as a virtual reality game played by the character who becomes Pinkerton in the game.

 The curtain rises before the music begins, showing a bored Pinkerton in his present day apartment.
-He wanders from his living … Read More
+He wanders from his … Read More

 Utah Symphony’s Mozart program soars with the Requiem – Apr 19, 2025